iannesbitt/website/index.md

 <h2 id="posts">Posts</h2>

-Here I post work projects, stories, or opinions that don't make it to publication.
+Here I post work projects, stories, or discussions that don't make it to publication.